ansible/ansible/docsite/latest/rst/faq.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Switch your default connectiont type in the configuration file to 'ssh', or use '-c ssh' to use Native OpenSSH for connections instead of the python paramiko library.
+In Ansible 1.2.1 and later, 'ssh' will be used by default if OpenSSH is new enough to support ControlPersist as an option.

 Paramiko is great for starting out, but the OpenSSH type offers many advanced options.
 You will want to run Ansible from a machine new enough to support ControlPersist, if you are using this connection type.
 You can still manage